Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking

 \subsubsection{Performance comparison among TAS, ATS, SP and CBS}

-In the first set of experiments, we are interested to compare the performance from the perspective of the upper bounds of end-to-end latency, jitter and backlog without the frame loss for each individual traffic shapers (including TAS, ATS, CBS and SP) under different network topologies.
-The network topologies are respectively small ring \& mesh (SRM), medium ring (MR), medium mesh (MM), small tree-depth 1 (ST) and medium tree-depth 2 (MT) which are inspired from industrial application requirements~\cite{Craciunas16:RTSJ}, as shown in Fig.~\ref{fig:SynTC_topo}.
+In the first set of experiments, we are interested in comparing the performance from the perspective of the upper bounds of end-to-end latency, jitter and backlog without the frame loss for each individual traffic shapers (including TAS, ATS, CBS and SP) under different network topologies.
+The network topologies are respectively small ring \& mesh (SRM), medium ring (MR), medium mesh (MM), small tree-depth 1 (ST) and medium tree-depth 2 (MT) which are inspired by industrial application requirements~\cite{Craciunas16:RTSJ}, as shown in Fig.~\ref{fig:SynTC_topo}.
 There are 100 test cases (TCs) randomly generated.
 For each test case, there are 15 flows.
 The frame size $l_f$ of each flow is randomly chosen between the minimum (64 bytes) and the maximum ($1,522$ bytes) Ethernet frame size, and flows can be periodic or sporadic\footnote{Flows served by the TAS are periodic, and ATS and AVB support both periodic and sporadic flows.}.
-For the periodic flow, the periods are uniformly selected from the set $T_f=\{1,000$, $2,000$, $5,000$, $1,0000\}$ $\mu s$.
-For the sporadic flows, it is assumed that each flow satisfies the leaky bucket model with the burst $b_f=l_f$ and rate $r_f=l_f/T_f$.
+For the periodic flow, the periods are uniformly selected from the set $T_f=\{1\,000, 2\,000, 5\,000, 10\,000\}$ $\mu s$.
+For the sporadic flows, it is assumed that each flow satisfies the leaky bucket model with the burst $b_f=l_f$ and rate $r_f=l_f/T_f$, where $T_f$ is the minimum interval between two consecutive frames.
 Since TT flows manipulated by the TAS have no priority division, it is assumed that all flows are assigned to the same priority level for each use case in this experiment.
-The GCLs for TAS is generated according to~\cite{Pop16}.
-All the test cases are applied on the above five topologies, respectively.
+The GCLs for TAS are generated according to~\cite{Pop16}.
+All the test cases are applied to the above five topologies, respectively.
 The routes of flows are generated according to the routing optimization strategy proposed for TT traffic~\cite{Pop16}.
-For each test case, we considered average hops of flows and average traffic load under each topology.
+The idle slope for AVB traffic is set to the default value of 75\%.
+For each test case, we considered the average hops of flow and the average traffic load under each topology.
 Table~\ref{tab:SynTCPara} gives the statistics over the 100 test cases under each topology.
 The physical link rate is set to $C$=100~Mb/s.